MetPX/Sundew/doc/user/Guide.rst

 So if you read AMQP literature about an Exchange, it is basically referring to a Receiver in MetPx.
 Current work in MetPX is aimed at bridging to AMQP. a amqp Sender can feed metpx data to an AMQP broker.
 An AMQP receiver, similarly connects to an amqp broker, and accepts data from it.
 There is currently no plan to implement full AMQP broker functionality.

 In order to demonstrate AMQP usage, please visit the rabbitmq.com web site, and install that broker.
-Packages are readily available for installation via apt-get after adding rabbitmq´s repository.
+Packages are readily available for installation via apt-get after adding rabbitmqÂ´s repository.
 The following examples assume that rabbitmq has been installed on localhost.
 No further configuration is assumed.

 Feeding AMQP
 ------------